evgdim/clean-code/presentation/index.md

 2. Ensure that the class can’t be extended. e.g. making the class final
 3. Make all fields final.
 This clearly expresses your intent in a manner that is enforced by the system.
 4. Make all fields private.
 This prevents clients from obtaining access to mutable objects referred to by fields and modifying these objects directly.
 5. Ensure exclusive access to any mutable components.
-If your class has any fields that refer to mutable objects, ensure that clients of the class cannot obtain references to hese objects.
+If your class has any fields that refer to mutable objects, ensure that clients of the class cannot obtain references to these objects.

 ```java
 public final class Complex {